 Each year, tens of thousands of employment-based green cards are issued to foreign nationals.
 Typically, employment-based green cards are given to foreign nationals who have job offers from a U.S. employer.
 Most of these green cards are sponsored by employers or prospective employers.

-Both foreign nationals who are already in the U.S. or are outside the U.S. may file for an employment-based visa if they are already working for an employer or they have received a job offer from a prospective employer.
-The employer will be the one to file the petition on behalf of the employee.
+Both foreign nationals who are already in the U.S. or are outside the U.S. may file for an employment-based visa if they are already working for an employer or have received a job offer from a prospective employer.
+The employer will file the petition on behalf of the employee.

 Bring Your Family to the U.S.